 For instance, while you're likely craving social interaction, it can become burdensome to feel like you need to be a support system for all your friends and family.
 If that's the case, Dr. Willard urges, "Set negative or positive boundaries with roommates, family, partners, parents, or others in your life."

-"Additionally, if you're the average of the five people you spend the most time with, consider who that is."
+"Additionally, if you're the average of the five people you spend the most time with, consider who that is," he said.

 Here are some other tips Dr. Willard suggests for relationships:

-Finally, if you're feeling overwhelmed in this moment, Dr. Willard suggests remembering the CALM acronym, which can help ground yourself and relax tension in your body — all you need to do is squeeze and release the muscles in your Chest, Arms, Legs, and Mouth, which are areas where we tend to hold a lot of tension.
+Finally, if you're feeling overwhelmed at this moment, Dr. Willard suggests remembering the CALM acronym, which can help ground yourself and relax tension in your body.
+All you need to do is squeeze and release the muscles in your Chest, Arms, Legs, and Mouth, which are areas where we tend to hold a lot of tension.

 Working from home, especially if it's your first ever remote job, can be a lot to adjust to.
 However, it's important to remember that working from home doesn't have to mean working alone or cooped up in your home.
 In a digital world, there are many ways to foster connections with your team virtually and be productive while getting some fresh air.